mbonifac/GettingAndCleaningDataProject/run_analysis_codebook.md

 ## run_analysis.R Codebook

+(This codebook may be easier to read in raw mode.)

 This codebook describes the four columns that comprise the output when run_analysis is run.

 While this function was written for the purpose of creating tidy data from the Smartphone Dataset